My Photography & Travel Guide to Dubai, UAE

 Waldorf Astoria DIFC, stylish rooms, great food, and a perfect location.

-Grosvenor House, a Marina favorite with excellent service.
+Grosvenor House is a Marina favorite with excellent service.

 Recommended Mid-Level Hotels